Some labs and units are home to top-quality scientific equipment and expertise which can also be used by other researchers at the university.

 Biobank Antwerpen harbours a wide variety of collections of human biological samples, both from the University of Antwerp and the Antwerp University Hospital.
 The biobank works according to standard operating procedures (SOPs) for collection, processing and storage of high-quality frozen and fixated tissue and body fluid samples.
 The Biobank offers storage capacity to -180°C and an automated cryogenic biobank storage system.
 Clinical and non-clinical sample characteristics are managed by a customised sample management system, which assigns a unique identity number to each sample.
 Biological samples can be requested within the framework of scientific research.

-The CalcUA infrastructure currently consists of the clusters Hopper and Leibniz, providing a total of 320 compute nodes which deliver more than 240 teraflop of computing power.
+The CalcUA infrastructure currently consists of the clusters Leibniz and Vaughan, providing a total of 330 compute nodes which deliver more than 565 teraflop of computing power.
 These facilities enable complex computing tasks to be carried out in a range of fields, including chemistry, physics, computer science, mathematics, biochemistry and linguistics.
 The facility's computing capacity is made available to external parties.

 This core facility focuses on the multidisciplinary field of proteomics and consists of a consortium of research units with complementary expertise.
 The facility has an extensive set of state of the art instruments for liquid chromatography and mass spectrometry.
 The services available range from structure elucidation (including PTMs) to quantitative proteomics (label-based or label free), from small molecules to larger polymers and proteins, and from simple to complex compounds.